prince381/analytic_dashboard_design/README.md

 * numpy - for array operations
 * plotly - for making interactive live charts
-* Dash - a python framework built on top of flask and uses React.js under the hood to render the web components
+* Dash - a python framework built on top of flask and uses React.js under the hood to render the web components A demo of the application is shown in the gif below, and the application can be accessed [here]()

 ![](https://github.com/prince381/marketing_dashboard_design/blob/master/mk_dash.gif)
 ### by: Prince Owusu